Board of Directors and Staff

 Candy Snead- Office Manager

 Candy and her family have volunteered with GF2B for several years.
-Candy is also the Director of Children and Youth Ministries at Saint Mark’s Episcopal Church here in Cheyenne, WY.
-As an Army Airborne Veteran, Certified Medical Assistant, QPR trainer, ASIST trainer and a Certified Peer Specialist, who is also CALM trained, she is a welcome addition to our staff.
+Candy is also the Children’s Minister at Saint Mark’s Episcopal Church here in Cheyenne, WY.
+As an Army Airborne Veteran, Certified Medical Assistant, QPR trainer, SafeTALK trainer, ASIST trainer and a Certified Peer Specialist, who is also CALM trained, she is a welcome addition to our staff.

 Candy believes in the work of Grace For 2 Brothers Foundation after experiencing the effects of loss to suicide within her own family.